garikAsplund/garik.codes/src/routes/blog/Remote.md

 January 2023 was horrible.
 February was terrible.
 March was bad.
 And that's when I hit the job market.
 You could say it was *not* good timing.

 The sudden change was shocking.
-"Just learn to code" had been a slam-dunk decision for decades and increased during the pandemic.
+"Just learn to code" had been a slam-dunk decision for decades and only made more sense during the pandemic.
 But "AI will take your job" and "No one is hiring" became the new norm overnight.
+And it has stayed that way.

 ## Making adjustments